bayuwijdev/Create-Show-and-Save-Polygon-Region-on-Maps-Website/README.md

 # Create-Show-and-Save-Polygon-Region-on-Maps-Website
-Membuat dan menyimpan wilayah yang ditandai dengan polygon pada Google Maps berbasis Website
+Make and save region that marked with polygon on Google Maps in Website using HTML, JavaScript, PHP and MySQL

+This project is using :
+- Google Maps API
+- MySQL Database